Vietnamese-German University: History

-The Vietnamese German University is founded on the cooperation between the Socialist Republic of Vietnam and the German Federal State of Hesse.
-The initial idea concerning the founding of a Vietnamese German University came up in 2006.
+The Vietnamese–German University is founded on the cooperation between the Socialist Republic of Vietnam and the German Federal State of Hesse.
+The initial idea concerning the founding of a Vietnamese–German University came up in 2006.
 The first agreements were arranged between the Vietnamese then-Minister for Education and Training (MOET), Prof. Dr. Nguyen Thien Nhan, and the Hessen State Minister for Higher Education, Research and the Arts (HMWK), Sir Udo Corts.
 In May 2007 they signed a Memorandum of Understanding in presence of the then German Federal President Horst Köhler and the President of the Socialist Republic of Vietnam, Nguyễn Minh Triết.
 The foundation of VGU took place in March 2008.
 Its first president was Prof. Dr. Wolf Rieck, then President of the University of Applied Sciences, Frankfurt am Main, Germany.
-Six months later, September 10, 2008, VGU was opened officially by the then Hessen State Premier, Roland Koch, the Vietnamese then-Minister of Education and Training cum Deputy Prime Minister, Prof. Dr. Nguyen Thien Nhan, and Prof. Dr. Wolf Rieck, President of VGU.
+Six months later, on September 10, 2008, VGU was opened officially by the then Hessen State Premier, Roland Koch, the Vietnamese then-Minister of Education and Training cum Deputy Prime Minister, Prof. Dr. Nguyen Thien Nhan, and Prof. Dr. Wolf Rieck, President of VGU.
 Starting in September 2008, 35 students enrolled for VGU's first study program, “Electrical Engineering and Information Technology”, run by the University of Applied Sciences, Frankfurt am Main.
 Since 2009, VGU has offered four Master's programs, covering engineering areas as well as natural sciences.
 In the following academic year 2011, two additional Bachelor programs will be launched.
-A new Master's program will take place in close collaboration with VGU's newly founded “Vietnamese German Transport Research Centre” (VGTRC).
+A new Master's program will take place in close collaboration with VGU's newly founded “Vietnamese–German Transport Research Centre” (VGTRC).
 VGU will widen its academic profile by implementing Finance and Economics in its study programs.

 VGU receives significant support from the VGU-Consortium, a non-profit organization which is considered as the academic backbone of VGU.
 More than 30 universities in Germany have joined the VGU-Consortium, including the TU9, an association of the leading German Universities of Technology.
 Officially founded in 2009, the VGU-Consortium supports VGU's academic and administrative issues.

 VGU's development is also progressed by the foundation of the University Council in February 2010.
 Prof. Dr. Nguyen Thien Nhan, Vietnamese Deputy Prime Minister cum former Minister of Education and Training (MOET), was nominated its chairman.
 Another important milestone for VGU's development is a World Bank loan of US$180 million, which was confirmed in June 2010.
 The loan is mainly provided for the construction of a new campus in Bình Dương Province, adjacent to Ho Chi Minh City, which will be opened in 2016/17.

 Progress also happens in its academic development.
-VGU opened its first research centre, the “Vietnamese German Transport Research Centre”, in March 2010.
+VGU opened its first research centre, the “Vietnamese–German Transport Research Centre”, in March 2010.
 It is part of a large, interdisciplinary research centre, the “Research Centre for High-Tech and Sustainability” which VGU is about to establish.
 Under its roof, VGU plans to establish five research centres: